junyichung1/Connect-4/pseudocode.md

 Think about maybe using the class with .replace(“r”, “”) to access index number as well for child array

 Also, dont forget the parseInt()

+for future: I may include a win counter, audio